You are here

 Glen Burnie Bancorp Announces 2013 4Q and Year End Earnings

-GLEN BURNIE, MD (May 9, 2013) – Glen Burnie Bancorp (NASDAQ: GLBZ), parent company of The Bank of Glen Burnie, today announced results for the first quarter.
+GLEN BURNIE, MD (February 18, 2014) – Glen Burnie Bancorp (NASDAQ: GLBZ), parent company of The Bank of Glen BurnieÒ, today reported fourth quarter and year end earnings for 2013.

 Certain information contained in this news release, which does not relate to historical financial information, may be deemed to constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 Such statements are subject to certain risks and uncertainties, which could cause the company's actual results in the future to differ materially from its historical results and those presently anticipated or projected.
 For a more complete discussion of these and other risk factors, please see the company's reports filed with the Securities and Exchange Commission.